- Cognitive biases can affect your sales.

 When we believe something, no matter how misguided or ill-conceived it is, we naturally look for something to back it up.
 We may not recognise anything wrong with our way of thinking, or we may be holding out to prove a point that we’re anchored to (see above).

 Finally, I want to mention clustering illusions.
 You’re looking at a mass of data and you think you can spot a pattern.
-You get so wrapped up in it, you decide it must be true, but in reality, you’ve let yourself get sidetracked by something that wasn’t there.
+You get so wrapped up in it that you decide it must be true, but in reality, you’ve let yourself get sidetracked by something that wasn’t there.

 If you integrate data enough, it will tell you anything you want!
 So, be careful with every analysis you perform.
 Check and check again before you decide on your next step.
 Get a colleague to check the data too.
 Do you both see the same thing?